-No User ReviewsWrite a review

 Price comparison

-As you can see from this interactive chart, when compared to other 5500-6500W generators, the Powermate PM7500 is on the cheap side of the price range.
+As you can see from these interactive charts, when compared to other 5500-6500W generators, the Powermate PM7500 is on the cheap side of the price range.

 It can therefore be a really good buy if you're looking to acquire a budget generator.